England Football Online

 Hardy was considered the best goalkeeper of his generation.
 In fact, he would have gone on to win more appearances beyond 1920 if he had not refused to go on FA's tour of South Africa in the 1920 summer.
 However, he still managed to become the most appearanced goalkeeper between 1910 and 1935.

-He is the oldest goalkeeper to face a penalty, he was 37 years and 203 days old when Wales' Stanley Davies scored his on 15 March 1920.
+(37 years 203 days old) when Wales' Stanley Davies scored on 15 March 1920.

 He was the youngest for a while too, aged 26 years and 279 days, when he faced Austria's penalty on 1 June 1909.
 That particular record was broken in April 1936.